aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_4.rst

 Exercices
 ---------

 Ex.
-1: implement the mass spring model with the MathExpressionGAM
+1: Implement the mass spring model with the MathExpressionGAM
 ------------------------------------------------------------------

 The ``MathExpressionGAM`` can be used to implement the mass-spring-damper model by defining the equations of motion as mathematical expressions.
 This allows to implement the model without the need to write a custom GAM, while still benefiting from the features of the `MathExpressionGAM`.